-Together with our FEMTO colleagues Prof. John Dudley, Professor of Optical Physics, and Dr Rafael Teloli, Assistant Prof. in Mechanical Engineering, the FEMTO Neuro group is putting together a monthy series of invited seminars on the topic of machine learning for dynamical systems.
+Together with our FEMTO colleagues Prof. John Dudley, Professor of Optical Physics, and Dr Rafael Teloli, Assistant Prof. in Mechanical Engineering, the FEMTO Neuro group is putting together a monthly series of invited seminars on the topic of machine learning for dynamical systems.

 The “Learning & Dynamics” Seminar Series wishes to address - roughly defined - how one may analyse & discover physically-interpretable models of dynamical systems on the basis of observed temporal data, rather than attempt to study them in a purely analytical manner.
 Our seminar aims to address interdisciplinary applications across complex physical or physiological systems, such as neuroscience, non-linear optics or fluid mechanics.